Catfish with Brown Butter-Pecan Sauce

 My husband is from the Midwest and grew up eating fried catfish.
 This dish is one of his favorites, and yet the rich, toasty pecans and tangy citrus are a perfect complement to any fish. —Trisha Kruse, Eagle, Idaho

 Total TimePrep/Total Time: 25 min.

 - 2 teaspoons grated lemon zest

 - Lemon wedges

-- In a large resealable plastic bag, combine the flour, salt, cayenne and pepper.
-Add catfish, one fillet at a time, and shake to coat.
+- In a shallow dish, combine the flour, salt, cayenne and pepper.
+Add catfish, one fillet at a time, and turn to coat.
 In a large skillet, cook fillets in 2 tablespoons butter over medium-high heat for 2-4 minutes on each side or until fish flakes easily with a fork.
 Remove fish to a serving platter and keep warm.

 - In the same skillet, melt remaining butter.
 Add pecans and cook over medium heat until toasted, about 2-3 minutes.
-Stir in lemon peel and juice.
+Stir in lemon zest and juice.
 Serve with fish and lemon wedges.
-Yield: 4 servings.

-Originally published as Catfish with Brown Butter-Pecan Sauce in Taste of Home's Holiday & Celebrations Cookbook Annual 2012, p92
+Originally published as Catfish with Brown Putter Pecan Sauce in Holiday & Celebrations Cookbook 2012